sylefeb/Silice/learn-silice/Documentation.md

 }
 ```

-These assignments are performed immediately after each rising clock,
-before anything else in the algorithm.
+These assignments are always performed, before anything else in the algorithm.
 They are order dependent.
-For
-instance:
+For instance:

 ``` c
 b := a;